RssiLow-Morgan/Generative_AI_Research_49247644/README.md

-# Generative_AI_Research_49247644
+# AI_Research

-This is the tutorial project for REIT6811 course, owned by Mengen Ren, Student ID: 49247644
+put some stuff - all data for the project